Sage-Bionetworks/schematic/docs/source/index.rst

 ------------------

 .. important::
-   Before moving reading more about schematic, this section covers essential Synapse concepts relevant for using the Schematic tool effectively.
+   Before moving reading more about schematic, this section covers essential concepts relevant for using the Schematic tool effectively.

 Synapse FileViews
 ~~~~~~~~~~~~~~~~~
-Data managers and DCC owners are responsible for setting up a **FileView** that integrates with Schematic.
-Note that FileViews appear under the "Tables" tab in Synapse and can be named according to the project’s needs.
-For instance, a FileView for the **NF project** could have a different name than a FileView for the **AD project**.
+Users are responsible for setting up a **FileView** that integrates with Schematic.
+Note that FileViews appear under the "Tables" tab in Synapse and can be named according to the project's needs.
+For instance, a FileView for the **Project A** could have a different name than a FileView for the **Project B**.

 For more information on Synapse projects, visit:
 - `Synapse projects <https://help.synapse.org/docs/Uploading-and-Organizing-Data-Into-Projects,-Files,-and-Folders.2048327716.html>`_